 Note that this definition allows agents to move along a fully occupied cycle as long as it contains 3 or more nodes.

 In addition to having a valid solution, it is often required to find an optimal solution in terms of some cost function.
-The two most often used functions are Sum of Costs (SOC) [Sharon et al., 2011] and Makespan [Surynek, 2014].
+The two most often used functions are Sum of Costs (SOC) [5] and Makespan [11].